ballena-io/ballena-docs/how-to-guides/how-to-add-a-custom-token-to-metamask.md

 ## How to Add a Custom Token to Metamask

 Ballena🐋 will help you add any token to Metamask.
 We will use BALLE token as an example.
-Here's how to add a custom token to Metamask.
-This guide uses BIFI as an example.

 ## Step by Step <a id="step-by-step"></a>